Keswick, South Norfolk: Governance

 Keswick is part of the electoral ward of Cringleford for local elections and is part of the district of South Norfolk.

-The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.
+The village's national constituency is South Norfolk, which has been represented by the Labour's Ben Goldsborough MP since 2024.

+On 1 April 1935 the parish of Intwood was merged with Keswick, on 7 July 2007 the parish was renamed "Keswick and Intwood".
+In 1931 the parish of Keswick (prior to the merge) had a population of 127.

 War Memorial

 Keswick's war memorial is a marble plaque affixed to the exterior of All Saints' Church which lists the following names for the First World War: